 The Entrepreneur-in-Residence program runs each September to May.
 During this timeline, the Venture Lab team comes alongside each EIR, developing a cultural thesis through an Oxford-style learning approach and designing the venture model through redemptive design- thinking.

 We work together to frame and identify clear pathways to a new endeavor.
-Throughout the process, Praxis help EIRs develop a topical and technical advisory team to support them in their launch, encouraging the participation of experts, scholars, and funders interested in the same issue.
-As needed we can also work with our partners to create the initial assets for the venture, from brand and vision deck development to get to launch.
+Throughout the process, the Praxis Venture Lab team acts as a topical and design advisory team to support EIRs in their launch, as well as making connection to outside experts, scholars, and partners interested in the same issue.
+As needed we can also provide connection to agency partners to help create the initial assets for the venture, from brand and vision deck development to get to launch.

 The EIR program is designed for flexibility.
 We think creative deadlines are helpful for progress, but too much structure doesn’t support the variability of the process and pace of new venture formation.
 As such, we’ve designed a few key touchpoints for the program, as well as outlined some common models for our collaborative work.
-They fall into four buckets: main events, design sprints, virtual working sessions, and a custom-designed small gathering around your topic of focus.
+They fall into three buckets: main events, design sprints, virtual meetings with our team.

 These three events have been designed for all current EIRs to be together, framing the program while affording the encouragement of community, spiritual renewal, and redemptive imagination.
 We find that a diverse fellowship and community during major times of transition can be a gift to senior leaders.
 The final event—our Summit—is a unique opportunity to share what you’ve been working on with our larger community of investors, philanthropists, and entrepreneurial leaders.